 There are lots of options when alphabetizing, listed below.
 Please note that these explanations are very basic and don't fully describe all the functionality available in the web app.

 If you give The Alphabetizer a list of names, and you need to alphabetize a list by last name (like for a list of wedding guests, insurance companies, lawyers, etc,) please choose this option.
 It will use a special algorithm to detect the last name in each name and will alphabetize your list by lastname.

 This option will help to alphabetize the titles of movies, films, books, records, music, laws, SEO terms, social media posts - whatever you like - by ignoring articles (the, a, an, some, many) while sorting your list.

 Sometimes you want to make all your text lowercase.
 This option will take all your text and make it lowercase.

 This will capitalize the titles of each line without alphabetizing the actual list.
 Once you've capitalized your titles, simply select the Alphabetize option and you put your list in alphabetical order.

-This option removes any duplicate lines from your list.
+Remove duplicate lines from a list.
+List Deduper will dedupe your list.
+Use this online tool to remove duplicate lines from a large block of text.
 This can be useful if you don't realize you have the same thing written on more than one line and you don't need it listed twice.

 This option will take your list and reverse the order in which each term is listed.
 Turn your list on its head!
 You can sort your list Z to A instead of A to Z.